evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 The advantages of using the out-of-band technique are that the probing measurement is not impacted by the probe attribution but also that it is easy to setup, i.e., by running a web server on a probe device to describe the measurements.
 Unfortunately, there are some disadvantages too.
 In some cases, using the out-of-band technique might not be possible due to several conditions: the presence of a NAT, too many endpoints to run a web server on, the probe source IP address cannot be known (e.g., RIPE Atlas {{RIPE_ATLAS}} probes are sent from IP addresses not owned by the probe owner), dynamic source addresses, etc.

-The advantage of using the in-band technique is to cover the cases where the out-of-band technique is not possible, as listed above.
-The disadvantage is to potentially bias the measurements, since packets with the Probe Description URI might be discarded depending on the context.
+The primary advantage of using the in-band technique is that it covers the cases where the out-of-band technique is not feasible (as described above).
+The primary disadvantage is that it potentially biases the measurements, since packets with the Probe Description URI might be discarded.

 Having both the out-of-band and in-band techniques combined also has a big advantage, i.e., it could be used as an indirect means of "authenticating" the Probe Description URI in the in-band probe, thanks to a correlation with the out-of-band technique (e.g., a reverse DNS lookup).
 While the out-of-band technique alone is less prone to spoofing, the combination with the in-band technique offers a more complete solution.

 # Ethical Considerations

-Executing some measurement experiences over the global Internet obviously require some ethical considerations when transit/destination non-solicited parties are involved.
+Executing measurement experiences over the global Internet obviously requires ethical consideration, especially when transit/destination unsolicited parties are involved.

-This document proposes a common way to identity the source and the purpose of active probing in order to reduce the potential burden on the non-solicited parties.
+This document proposes a common way to identity the source and the purpose of active probing in order to reduce the potential burden on the unsolicited parties.

 But there are other considerations to be taken into account: from the payload content (e.g., is the encoding valid ?) to the transmission rate (see also {{IPV6_TOPOLOGY}} and {{IPV4_TOPOLOGY}} for some probing speed impacts).
 Those considerations are out of scope of this document.

 # Security Considerations {#security}

-While it is expected that only researchers with no bad intentions will use these techniques, they will simplify and shorten the time to identify a probing across the Internet.
+It is expected that only researchers with good intentions will use these techniques, which will simplify and reduce the time to identify probes across the Internet.

 This information is provided to identify the source and intent of specific probes, but there is no authentication possible for the inline information.
-As a result, a malevolent actor could provide false information while conducting the probes, so that the action is attributed to a third party.
-As a consequence, the recipient of this information cannot trust this information without confirmation.
+Therefore, a malevolent actor could provide false information while conducting the probes, so that the action is attributed to a third party.
+In that case, not only this third party would be wrongly accused, but it might also be exposed to unwanted solicitations (e.g., angry emails or phone calls, if the malevolent actor used someone else's email address or phone number).
+As a consequence, the recipient of this information cannot trust it without confirmation.
 If a recipient cannot confirm the information or does not wish to do so, it should treat the flows as if there were no attribution.

 # IANA Considerations {#iana}